Cal King Platform Storage Bed

 - Faceframes match height of head and foot

-- If you are NOT doing an upholstered footboard you add a face frame over the footer and skip adding a filler strip to the footboard area in step 3.
+- If you are NOT doing an upholstered footboard you can add a face frame over the footboard and skip adding a filler strip to the footboard area in the next step.

 - Add a 1×2 to the inside of the two sides and then the foot